 Bake the pie for 45-55 minutes or until it no longer jiggles.
 The pie may poof up a bit but it's nothing to worry about.
 It will deflate once the pie is removed from the oven.
 Let the pie cool down then refrigerate for 2-3 hours until it's set.
 Slice then serve as is or top with whipped cream and garnish with a sprinkling of cinnamon on top.

 *Read the post for help on how to get the perfect slice and Freezing/Reheating tips.

-*If you notice the pie crust browning too fast place foil around the edges.
+*If you notice the pie crust browning too fast place foil around the edges of the pie.

 * I used one Pillsbury pie crust for this recipe.
 The Pie crust that comes with two aluminum pie dish are a lot smaller (even though they claim it's 9 inches) so if you use it, you may be able to make two pies with this recipe.